 - Assessing the rapid expansion of the state-threatened Banded Killifish (Fundulus diaphanus) across Illinois

 - Assessing the fecundity and microhabitat preferences of the state-threatened Gravel Chub (Erimystax x-punctatus)

 - Determining the spawning ecology of the imperiled Bigeye Chub (Hybopsis amblops) in Illinois

-- Assessing the distribution of the Iowa Darter (Etheostoma exile) in Illinois
+- Assessing the distribution and habitat preferences of the Iowa Darter (Etheostoma exile) in Illinois

 - Reintroduction of the state-endangered Redspotted Sunfish (Lepomis miniatus) into historical areas in Illinois